Stratio/Decision/README.md

   * To run the unit tests:
         sbt test

-  * To run the integration tests (Stratio Streaming Engine should be up and running): sbt integration:test
+  * To run the integration tests locally (Stratio Streaming Engine should be up and running): sbt integration:test

+  * To run the integration tests pointing to an external server: sbt integration:testOnly -- -DzookeeperHost={yourZookeeperHost} -DzookeeperPort={yourZookeeperPort} -DkafkaHost={yourKafkaHost} -DkafkaPort={yourKafkaPort}

   * To create the Stratio Streaming API distribution: sbt assembly